michalporeba/TDDT/Tutorials/HelloWorld.md

 Open the `C:\TDDT\HelloWorld` folder in Code.
 You can find it in the start menu and then choose 'Open Folder' option.
 You can press `[Ctrl+K]`+`[Ctrl+O]` when in Code too.
 My favourite option is to type `code C:\TDDT\HelloWorld` in the command prompt.

 Once the folder has been opened, close the welcome message and press `[Ctrl+']` to toggle the terminal.
+Another way to open the terminal is to `Menu > View > Terminal`.
 Your Code should look more or less like so:
 ![Hello World in VSCode](./Images/HelloWorld.EmptyFolderInVsCode.png)

 From now on you can type the commands directly in VSCode, in the terminal instead of Git Bash, but Git Bash will still work.